OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-a-schedule.md

 The Omega's firmware has a powerful built in feature, `cron`, that allows you to schedule commands to run at specified intervals.
 This tutorial will show you how to take advantage of `cron` to automate commands on your Omega.

+// fix this sentence
-This can be especially useful when you want to automate a project (e.g. a weather monitoring device that updates the OLED Expansion every hour with new information), and is incredibly easy to do.
+This can be especially useful when you want to automate a project, for example, a weather monitoring device that updates the OLED Expansion every hour with new information, and is incredibly easy to do.

 ## What is `cron`?